27-year-old male admitted after developing fever and increased white blood cell count during hemodialysis.

 Evaluation and Treatment Decision

-Empiric therapy: Initially broad-spectrum antibiotics with the addition of micafungin when septic shock occurred
+Initially, broad-spectrum antibiotics with the addition of micafungin when the septic shock occurred

 Decision Making Based on T2Candida Results